siefkenj/IBLODEs/book/typst/modules/module6.typ

-=== Linear Algebra Pre-requisites
+== Linear Algebra Pre-requisites

 Starting with this module, we will be using several results from linear algebra.
-We will assume that you are familiar with the following concepts:
+We will assume that you are familiar with the following:
 - Vector spaces and subspaces.
-- Linear transformation and their null space/kernel and range/image.
+- Linear transformations and their null space/kernel and range/image.
 - Linear independence of vectors.
 - Span, basis, and dimension of a vector space/subspace.
 - Eigenvalues and eigenvectors of a matrix and how to compute them.

-You will find a review of these topics in APPENDIX XXX.
-If you are not familiar with them, we recommend that you review them before continuing with this module.
+You will find a review of these topics in @app:linear_algebra.

-== Finding Analytic Solutions
+== Finding Explicit Solutions

-For equations like $y'=7 y$, we were lucky enough to find solutions $y(t)=A e^(7 t)$ (where $A in RR$ is a parameter) by guessing and checking.
+For equations like $y'=7 y$, we were lucky enough to guess-and-check our way to solutions $y(t)=A e^(7 t)$ where $A in RR$ is a parameter.
-It turns out, by using some insights from linear algebra, we will be able to guess-and-check solutions to some systems of differential equations as well.
+It turns out, by using some insights from linear algebra, we will be able to guess-and-check our way to solutions to some systems of differential equations as well.

 === Matrix Form